Carmen Alonso

-Carmen Alonso (born 15 July 1984) is a Spanish professional golfer and member of the Ladies European Tour (LET).
+Carmen Alonso (born 15 July 1984) is a Spanish professional golfer and Ladies European Tour (LET) player.
+She won her maiden LET title in 2023 after 19 seasons and 251 starts.

 Amateur career

 Alonso played on the national team and in 2000 won the European Young Masters both individually and with Spain, as Rafa Cabrera-Bello won the boys' category.
 She won gold at the 2001 Mediterranean Games and finished 5th at the 2000 Espirito Santo Trophy together with Tania Elósegui and Marta Prieto.
 She was part of the Spanish juggernaut that won the European Lady Junior's Team Championship in 2002 and 2004, and the European Ladies' Team Championship in 2003.

 Alonso played in the European Junior Solheim Cup team in 2002 and won the Junior Ryder Cup with the European team in 1999 and 2002.

 She won the 2000 French Ladies Amateur and in 2001 she was runner-up at the Girls Amateur Championship and reached the semi-final of The Womens Amateur Championship.